chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 "Found alice"
 ```

-The methods provided by `ChiselCursor` are outlined in the following table.
+The methods provided by `ChiselCursor` are:

 | Method                | Description |
 | --------------------- | ----------- |